csomgyula/sandbox/attic/sat/doc/3-SAT/clause_solution_map.md

 ## match

-representiing clauses and solutions with words, satisfaction can be mapped to a pattern matching problem, put simply a solution solves a problem if it matches all its clauses
+by representiing clauses and solutions with words, the satisfaction problem can be mapped to a pattern matching problem, put simply a solution solves a problem if its word matches all clause words

+where

-where matches defined for letters and words as follows:
+- matches defined for letters, words as follows:

 ### letter